DimitriBarronmore/preprocess.lua/README.md

 # macros["<blank>"] = ""
 print(<blank>) --> print()

 -- This can be useful when combined with conditional logic.
+For example, you can write code -- to the output only if a DEBUG flag is passed to the preprocessor.
-# if debug == true then
+# if DEBUG == true then
 #   macros["log(...)"] = "print(...)"
 # else
 #   macros["log(...)"] = ""